wevote/WeVoteCordova/README.md

 # The WeVoteCordova app for iOS and Android

 We use a very thin Apache Cordova wrapper to encapsulate the We Vote React WebApp.
-Two builds are planned this Cordova app project, one each for iOS and Android.
+Two target builds are planned for this Cordova app project, one each for iOS and Android.

 # Installing the app: